lightspeedwp/lsx-give-payfast-gateway/readme.txt

 If you are experiencing issues with the LSX Importer for PayFast payment gateway for Give Plugin & have experience with Github, please log any bug issues you are having on the [PayFast payment gateway for Give Github Issues](https://github.com/lightspeeddevelopment/lsx-give-payfast-gateway/issues/) page.

-== Contributing to the LSX Importer for Wetu Plugin ==

-If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
-Visit the [LSX Importer for Wetu Plugin on Github](https://github.com/lightspeeddevelopment/lsx-wetu-importer/) and submit a Pull Request with your updates.